MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

    - Name: PlacesAdmin
    - Assigned Role: TenantPlacesManagement

-4. To get the PlaceId of buildings, run the following ExchangeOnline PowerShell cmdlet:
+4. To get the PlaceId of buildings, open a new PowerShell window and run the following Windows PowerShell cmdlet:

 ```powershell
 Install-Module –Name MicrosoftPlaces –AllowPrerelease -Force